Sergey Sirotkin: Williams (2018)

-Return as a reserve driver (2019–2020)
+Reserve driver roles (2019–2020)

 In 2019 Sirotkin served as reserve driver for the Formula One teams of both McLaren and Renault.
 He continued as reserve driver for Renault in 2020.

-Sports car racing
+Sportscar racing career

 Sirotkin raced at the 2017 24 Hours of Le Mans for SMP Racing with Mikhail Aleshin and Viktor Shaytar, finishing 36 laps behind the LMP2 class winner.
 In 2019 he drove a LMP1-class BR1 together with Stéphane Sarrazin and Egor Orudzhev, the latter crashing mid-race.

 In 2020, Sirotkin signed with AF Corse to drive a factory-supported Ferrari 488 GT3 at the GT World Challenge Europe Endurance Cup.